berlinplan/berlinplan.github.io/readme.md

 #### Why an Economic sector in the voting app would be good?

-> <sub> Instead of fixed salaries, incentivizing individuals with a percentage of the losses and victories boosts motivation.
-For example, each person gets 2% ~2000€ per month.
-If someone is a hard worker and profitable for the common fund, they can request more shares in the app or people can voluntarily vote to give them more percentage online. </sub>
+> <sub> Instead of fixed salaries, incentivizing individuals with a percentage of the losses and victories boosts motivation. to illustrate, each person receives 2% (~2000€) per month, but can earn additional shares through requests or online votes for exceptional performance. </sub>

-> <sub> Everyone works for their own benefits.
-The harder they work, the more they earn.</sub>

-> <sub> Could people vote in the political section to lower taxes for non-hierarchical companies since they are more sustainable for the world and environment? </sub>
+> <sub> since non-hierarchical companies are more sustainable for the world and environment, society may vote lower taxes for them.

+> <sub> Embracing egoism, self-interest, and increased earnings fosters greater competition, productivity, and sustainability. </sub>

+#### Why is egoism considered the most effective solution? <sub> *Authentic egoists:* </sub>

+> <sub> oppose global inequality due to their aversion to the possibility of a nuclear attack </sub>

+> <sub> prioritize equality as the only means to ensure long-term safety and cleanliness within societies, while preventing revolutions and theft. </sub>

+> <sub> avoid alcohol, cigarettes, promiscuity, pornography, social media, and environmental pollutants. </sub>

+> <sub> dedicate themselves to sustainable values to achieve a stable family unit, eliminate the reliance on imported labor, and prevent the rise of psychopathic multiculturalism, parallel societies, inequality, and societal unrest. </sub>

 ## Calling residents of Germany, Netherlands, France **"society"**, bullshit?